 Funding: Italian Ministry of Foreign Affairs and International Cooperation and Compagnia di San Paolo Foundation

-The future of popular mobilization in the Middle East and North Africa: Insights from 10 years of struggleleggi tutto
+Ten Years of Protests in the Middle East and North Africaleggi tutto

 Morocco: A Decade of Popular Struggles and Monarchy Resistanceleggi tutto

 Popular Mobilisation and Authoritarian Reconstitution in the Middle East and North Africa: Ten Years of Arab Uprisingsleggi tutto